 The Company designates certain derivatives as hedging instruments in respect of the foreign currency risk of a portion of highly probable forecasted cash flows in USD (cash flow hedge).
 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognised in other comprehensive income under cash flow hedges - remeasurement of effective portion of hedging instruments; the cumulative balance is recognised in the statement of financial position in cash flow hedge reserve.
 The gain or loss relating to the ineffective portion is recognised immediately in the statement of profit or loss and is included in the Gains or losses from derivative transactions.
-Fair value of derivatives is described in detail in Note 3.14.
+Fair value of derivative contracts is presented as financial derivative assets or liabilities in the statement of financial position.
+Accounting for hedging derivatives is described in detail in Note 3.14.
 The Company expects to continue its hedging activities in the future.